Canimals: Viewership

-In South Korea, Canimals was first broadcast on EBS in 2011, and it received a high viewership rating and was well-received throughout the country.
+In South Korea, Canimals premiered broadcast on EBS in 2011.
+It received a high viewership rating and was well-received throughout the country.
+In Spain, two seasons aired on SX3 on 2 July 2012.

-In the United Kingdom, Canimals was a Ratings success.
-The show achieved a peak viewership of around 153,800 viewers on February 4, 2013 during the after school block.
-The Show quickly became one of CITV's flagship shows, delivering the second highest average audience viewing figures against competitors in the afternoons.
+In the United Kingdom, Canimals achieved a peak viewership of around 153,800 viewers on 4 February 2013 during the after school block.
+It quickly became one of CITV's flagship shows, delivering the second highest average audience viewing figures against competitors in the afternoons.
 Canimals also delivered the highest average audience viewing figures against competitors in the mornings.

 Awards and nominations

 Canimals won as the best for kids 7–10 at the 2010 Kids' Jury and nominated for the Licensing Challenge in MIPJR 2010.

-It was also placed 2nd among more than 1,000 works at MIPCOM Junior 2009 where It won the best animation award.

-In 2011, it won the Grand Prize (President Award) at the Korean Content Awards.
+The series also was ranked second among more than 1,000 works at MIPCOM Junior 2009 where It won the best animation award.
+In 2011, it won the Grand Prize President Award at the Korean Content Awards.